-- quality control and diversified food supply to ensure that nutritious foods are more available and accessible. - 90.
-The use of digital tools, including online trading platforms, will enhance traceability of purchased products and introduce greater transparency into the management of smallholder-friendly value chains and the mapping of all producers working with WFP.
-Social and behaviour change communication strategies will promote demand for the production and consumption of healthy foods and improve health and nutrition practices. - 91.
-To enhance economic opportunities for smallholder farmers, including women, young people and people with disabilities, and other value chain actors such as cooperatives, aggregators and agri-food processors, WFP will work closely with the other Rome-based agencies and leverage South-South cooperation to facilitate knowledge transfer and access to technology and to promote local and nutrition-sensitive food value addition and food quality and safety systems for last-mile distribution. - 92.
+- 91. The use of digital tools, including online trading platforms, will enhance traceability of purchased products and introduce greater transparency into the management of smallholder-friendly value chains and the mapping of all producers working with WFP.
+Social and behaviour change communication strategies will promote demand for the production and consumption of healthy foods and improve health and nutrition practices. - 92.
+To enhance economic opportunities for smallholder farmers, including women, young people and people with disabilities, and other value chain actors such as cooperatives, aggregators and agri-food processors, WFP will work closely with the other Rome-based agencies and leverage South-South cooperation to facilitate knowledge transfer and access to technology and to promote local and nutrition-sensitive food value addition and food quality and safety systems for last-mile distribution. - 93.
 WFP will support a gender-transformative approach to addressing the barriers that prevent women's participation in the economy and enhancing women's empowerment through financial inclusion and literacy, training on business skills and leadership and access to credit and markets.
 WFP will promote gender equality among all agri-food value chain actors and governance standards that seek to develop a safe and empowering environment for women.